Serer people: Occupation

-The Serers practice trade, agriculture, fishing, boat building and animal husbandry.
+The Serer practice trade, agriculture, fishing, boat building and animal husbandry.
 Traditionally the Serer people have been farmers and landowners.
-Although they practice animal husbandry, they are generally less known for that, as in the past, Serer nobles entrusted their herds to the pastoralist Fulas, even today.
+Although they practice animal husbandry, they are generally less known for that, as in the past, Serer nobles entrusted their herds to the pastoralist Fula, a practice that continues today.

 However, they are known for their mixed-farming.
 Trade is also a recent phenomenon among some Serers.
-For the Serers, the soil (where their ancestors lay in rest) is very important to them and they guard it with jealousy.
-They have a legal framework governing every aspect of life even land law with strict guidelines.
-Apart from agriculture (and other forms of production or occupation such as animal husbandry, fishing especially among the Serer-Niominka, boat building, etc.), some occupations especially trade they viewed as vulgar, common and ignoble.
+For the Serer, the soil (where their ancestors lay in rest) is very important to them and they guard it with jealousy.
+They have a legal framework governing every aspect of life, even land law, with strict guidelines.
+Apart from agriculture (and other forms of production or occupation such as animal husbandry, fishing especially among the Serer-Niominka, boat building, etc.), some occupations, especially trade, they viewed as vulgar, common and ignoble.
 Hence in the colonial era, especially among the Serer nobles, they would hire others to do the trading on their behalf (e.g. Moors) acting as their middlemen.